juliadegnan/portfolio/README.md

 Writing samples in this portfolio include a diverse range of documentation, designed to meet the specific needs of various industries and audiences.
 These samples demonstrate proficiency in creating clear, concise, and effective technical materials.
 ### Included samples
 * [REST API project](/Welcome%20to%20my%20portfolio!/Samples/REST_API_Sample.md): A detailed guide for integrating REST APIs, including technical specifications, use cases, and implementation strategies.
+* [PS5 Quick Start Guide](/Welcome%20to%20my%20portfolio!/Samples/PS5_Quick_Start_Guide.pdf): A technical document featuring simplified instructions for installing the PS5 hardware, key tips, and visual aids for easy understanding and implementation of essential functions.
 * [Auditor Training Guide](/Welcome%20to%20my%20portfolio!/Samples/Auditor_TrainingGuideDEG.pdf): A comprehensive manual designed to provide step-by-step instructions for training auditors, ensuring compliance and consistency in audit processes.
 * [SAP BOBJ Accelerator Process Automation](/Welcome%20to%20my%20portfolio!/Samples/Automation_BOBJ_Accelerator_ProcessAutomation.pdf): Documentation outlining process automation techniques for optimizing performance using SAP BusinessObjects tools.
-* [ERP-Link](/Welcome%20to%20my%20portfolio!/Samples/ERP-Link%20iNet.DM%204.pdf): Technical documentation focusing on ERP system integration and linking solutions for improved operational efficiency.
+* [ERP-Link](/Welcome%20to%20my%20portfolio!/Samples/ERP-Link%20iNet.DM%204.pdf): A technical document focusing on ERP system integration and linking solutions for improved operational efficiency.
 * [Randsomware Whitepaper](/Welcome%20to%20my%20portfolio!/Samples/ACS-Ransomware-Whitepaper.pdf): An in-depth analysis of ransomware threats, preventive measures, and response strategies aimed at safeguarding critical systems.
 * [Playbook](/Welcome%20to%20my%20portfolio!/Samples/TIDAL%20Playbook%20-%20Monitoring%20Files%20on%20Remote%20FTP%20Servers.pdf): A strategic operational guide designed for teams, detailing best practices, workflows, and troubleshooting tips.
 * [Configuration Guide](/Welcome%20to%20my%20portfolio!/Samples/IAC_3_1_ConfigurationGuide.pdf): A user-focused manual for configuring software or hardware systems, ensuring ease of use and optimal setup.